ChrisRG/rulox/README.md

 }
 ```

 There is also a rudimentary `if-else` statement.
-Note that there `else if` has not yet been implemented, although there is a rather ugly workaround.
+Note that `else if` has not yet been implemented, although there is a rather ugly workaround.

 ```
 var x = 7;